-Since the program began in April 2016 through September 2021, more than 20.6 million pounds of food has been distributed through the program.
-80 different Pennsylvania produced products have been sourced from 165 farmers, processors, and growers located across the commonwealth.
-These products include: apples, broccoli, butter, cabbage, cheese, chicken, corn, eggs, green beans, ground beef, lettuce, milk, peaches, potatoes, squash, tomatoes, yogurt, and zucchini.
+To date, approximately 80 different Pennsylvania produced products have been sourced from 212 farmers, processors, and growers located in 53 of the 67 counties throughout the commonwealth.
+These products include a mix of produce, animal protein, and dairy products such as: apples, broccoli, butter, cabbage, cheese, chicken, corn, eggs, green beans, ground beef, lettuce, milk, peaches, potatoes, squash, tomatoes, yogurt, zucchini, and more.